manwar/theweeklychallenge/content/blog/perl-weekly-challenge-364.md

 #### Community Shout-out:

 I am incredibly impressed by `Lubos Kolouch` and `Paulo Custodio`.
 They have been working tirelessly to solve past challenges in `C`, `Java` and `Python`.
 Their efforts are definitely going to shake up our language charts!
+In fact, I can already see `Java` making it into the `TOP #10` pushing `BQN` down the list.

 Welcome back, `beespider`, and thanks for your contributions in [**Uiua**](https://github.com/manwar/perlweeklychallenge-club/tree/master/challenge-363/beespider/uiua).